lukebrdn/wumpus/README.md

 # Wumpus

-Wumpus is a game written in Javascript.
-It's based on a game written by Gregory Yop, Hunt the Wumpus.
+Wumpus is a game written in Javascript and based on the game Hunt the Wumpus, by Gregory Yop.

 # Gameplay